-If your question is not covered on this page, you may also want to view Understanding Your Bill, Glossary of Insurance Terms or contact us using the phone numbers listed under Billing Contacts.
+If your question is not covered on this page, you may also want to view How to Read Your Bill or the Glossary of Insurance Terms, or contact us using the phone numbers listed under Billing Contacts.

 Why am I required to show my insurance card at every visit?